Dylan Osetkowski: ratiopharm Ulm (2019–2021)

 On May 22, 2020, Osetkowski returned to ratiopharm Ulm and began his two-year contract with the club.
 On November 12, he was named EuroCup player of the week after contributing 32 points and seven rebounds in a victory over Pallacanestro Brescia.
 He finished the season averaging 17.9 points, 5.3 rebounds, 2.8 assists and 1.0 steals (21.8 point PIR) in the EuroCup, and 13.2 points, 5.6 rebounds, 2.5 assists and 1.2 steals in the BBL.

+ASVEL (2021–2022)

 On July 14, 2021, Osetkowski inked a two-year deal with current French champs and Euroleague team ASVEL Basket.

+Unicaja (2022–2025)

 On July 2, 2022, Osetkowski signed with Unicaja from Málaga of the Spanish Liga ACB.
 On September 15, 2024, he won the 2024 FIBA Intercontinental Cup with Unicaja, and was named the Intercontinental Cup MVP following his final performance, after leading all scorers in the final with 15 points, and averaging 11.7 points and 5 rebounds over the tournament.

+Partizan (2025–2026)

 On June 27, 2025, Osetkowski signed with Partizan Mozzart Bet of the Serbian League (KLS), ABA League and the EuroLeague.

+On February 13, 2026, he was suspended until further notice by the Spanish anti-doping agency due to a positive marijuana test from 2023.
+The ban was suspended on February 18.

+Valencia (2026–present)

+On July 5, 2026, Osetkowski signed a two–year deal with Valencia Basket of the Liga ACB.